Mason Remey: Service in Haifa, 1950–1959

 In November 1950, Shoghi Effendi announced to a small group, including Remey, his intention of appointing them to an International Baháʼí Council.
 Remey moved his residence from Washington to Haifa, and the public announcement of the Council was made on 9 January 1951.
 The Council was the first international Baháʼí body, intended to be a forerunner to the Universal House of Justice while forging links with authorities in the newly emerged Israel, assisting with the completion of the Shrine of the Báb, and negotiating for status as a religious court in Israel.

 Remey was appointed president of the council in March 1951, with Amelia Collins as vice-president.
 A further announcement in March 1952 appointed several more officers to the Council and Rúhíyyih Khánum as the liaison between the Council and the Guardian.

 Remey was included in Shoghi Effendi's first contingent of 12 appointments to the rank of Hand of the Cause on 24 December 1951.
 Remey attended all four international teaching conferences in 1953, in Kampala, Chicago, Stockholm, and New Delhi.

 During this time he continued several Baháʼí architectural projects.

 Death of Shoghi Effendi

 The Baháʼí world entered a leadership crisis upon the death of Shoghi Effendi, who died without children or an appointed successor.
 All male descendants of Baha'u'llah were either dead or excommunicated, and the hereditary institution of the Guardian was defunct.

-When Shoghi Effendi died on 4 November 1957, Shoghi Effendi's personal room and safe were sealed and constantly guarded.
+When Shoghi Effendi died on 4 November 1957, his personal room and safe were sealed and constantly guarded.
 26 of the 27 living Hands arrived by 17 November, and on 19 November, Mason Remey along with 8 others found all seals intact and searched the room for a will, which was not found.